You can use this blogging guide to build an exciting, profitable, and sustainable blogging business today, even if you’ve never done it before.

 To set up your blog, you need a web host, at first.

-A web host, or web hosting service provider, is a business that provides the technologies and services needed for a blog, a website or a webpage to be viewed on the Internet.
-It’s where your blog files and databases are stored.
+A web hosting service provider, is a business that provides the technologies and services needed for a blog, a website or a webpage to be viewed on the Internet.
+It’s where your website files and databases are stored.

-To successfully start a blog, you’ll need a web hosting account to store your blog’s files and databases.
+To successfully create a blog, you will need a web hosting account to store your website files and databases.
 And, you’ll also need a domain name.

 - A web hosting account